The Best Places to Find Housing in Germany

 THE BEST WEBSITES FOR LONG-TERM APARTMENT RENTALS

-As I mentioned, if you want to pay the same prices a German speaker might be paying for an apartment, then it’s important to do some local research.
+As I mentioned, if you want to pay the same price a German speaker might pay for an apartment, then it’s important to do some local research.
 The websites listed below are all run and operated in the German language but are great resources for finding affordable rental options in Germany.

 TIP: Don’t forget to scroll down and study up the popular rental vocabulary.
 This will help you navigate through the above websites.
 We also have a detailed section about rental terms in our Welcome Program as well as other small fees that you need to watch out for in a rental contract before signing that legal paper!